XavierAgostini/Paycom-Extension/README.md

 ###Future Updates:

-1. 15 minute interval needs to be updated to reflect paycom settings
-2. Add in total time worked in the current week
+1. Add in total time worked in the current week
-3. Take into account multiple signins/outs per day
+2. Take into account multiple signins/outs per day
-4. Publish extension to chrome store
+3. Publish extension to chrome store

 ###Collaboration: